andics/universal_learning/training_gradient_evaluator_single/README.md

 1. **Loads examples in difficulty order**: Uses the `imagenet_examples_ammended.csv` file which contains image paths sorted by universal difficulty (easiest first).

+2. **Randomly samples wrong examples**: Instead of taking the first N examples, it:
+   - Identifies all examples the model originally got wrong
+   - Randomly samples from these wrong examples (for better statistical coverage)
+   - Sorts the selected examples by difficulty for training order

-2. **Trains one example at a time**: For each example:
+3. **Trains one example at a time**: For each selected example:
    - Resets the model to original pretrained weights
    - Trains only on that single example until it gets it correct
    - Records the number of steps it took to get it right
    - Moves to the next example

-3. **Stores results**: Creates a CSV file with:
+4. **Stores results**: Creates a CSV file with:
    - Example index
    - Image path
    - Steps to get correct (-1 if never got correct)
-   - Universal difficulty ranking
+   - Universal difficulty ranking (absolute position in difficulty order)

-4. **Creates visualization**: Plots steps vs universal difficulty ranking to show the relationship.
+5. **Creates visualization**: Plots with:
+   - X-axis: Steps to get correct
+   - Y-axis: Universal difficulty ranking (1=easiest)
+   - Shows relationship between training difficulty and universal difficulty

 ## Usage